Āryatārā Atiyoga

 oṃ tāre tuttāre ture dhanaṃ me dada svāhā॥Tārā's manifestation

-grants us success, ultimate happiness, and enough financial resources.
+who grants success, ultimate happiness, and enough financial resources to

 - संस्कृतम्-Sanskrit